Uno (bus company)

-Uno (formerly UniversityBus) is an English bus service operated by the University of Hertfordshire, serving members of the general public, and also its own students and staff.
+Universitybus Limited, trading as Uno, is a bus operator owned and operated by the University of Hertfordshire, serving members of the general public, and also its own students and staff.
 The service was set up in 1992, growing out of a shuttle service previously operated for students at Wall Hall College located near Watford connecting them to the other campuses of the university and the Polytechnic (Hatfield) before that.

 It provides student transport to the university from local areas as well as improving east–west travel across Hertfordshire and has opened up new links from North London.
 Services have expanded as the university has closed outlying sites at Watford and Hertford and developed the new de Havilland Campus on the site of the former Hatfield Aerodrome, Hatfield.
-Other developments on this site, including business premises for companies such as Veolia, DHL and EE Limited have also provided passengers.
-Uno also operate urban bus networks in St Albans and Northampton, as well as a network of routes between Milton Keynes and Bedford for Cranfield University.
+Other developments on this site, including business premises for companies such as Veolia, DHL and EE have also provided passengers.
+Uno also operate urban bus networks in St Albans and formerly operated in Northampton, a network of routes between Milton Keynes and Bedford for Cranfield University, as well as contracted bus services for Transport for London.